Q & A - Is there a witch-hunt against ex British soldiers?

 Yes.
 In the early 70s, an illegal agreement existed between senior army and police officers which meant that soldiers involved in fatal incidents were rarely interviewed by police officers.

-The family of Kathleen Thompson, the mother of six whose photo appears in the banner ad, took a judicial review of the Prosecution Service failure to prosecute the soldier.
+The family of Kathleen Thompson, a mother of six, took a judicial review of the Prosecution Service failure to prosecute the soldier.

 The judge slammed the lack of investigation and ruled the Chief Constable had no authority to delegate responsibility to the Royal Military Police.